Cryodrakon: Classification

-Topology 2: Pêgas and colleagues (2023).
+Topology 2: Pêgas et al. (2023).

 Paleobiology

 Cryodrakon is thought to have been capable of flight, which would make it one of the largest flying animals known to have existed, just like Quetzalcoatlus.
 Azhdarchid pterosaurs similar to Cryodrakon are currently thought to have fed by hunting for smaller animals while on the ground, similar to modern day marabou storks.

 Some specimens of Cryodrakon show signs of being eaten by other archosaurs, either due to predation or scavenging.
 The holotype partial skeleton of Cryodrakon was found to have been scavenged by a dromaeosaurid, possibly Saurornitholestes langstoni.
 Aside from tooth marks, a broken tooth was found in one of the bones, which, according to the authors, meant that the thin-walled bone of Cryodrakon "must have been very tough."
-In 2025, a fifth cervical vertebra of a juvenile Cryodrakon (TMP 2023.012.0237) showed probable crocodilian bite marks.
+In 2025, a fifth cervical vertebra of a juvenile Cryodrakon (TMP 2023.012.0237) showed probable bite marks from either Champsosaurus, Leidyosuchus, Albertochampsa, a Stangerochampsa-like taxon, or possibly Eodelphis.